Agent Audit

 Check your site against Google's AI-agent UX checklist

-This tool checks a page against the recommendations in Google's Build agent-friendly websites article.
-The same things that help screen readers also help AI agents understand and use your site: semantic HTML, linked labels, real interactive elements with the right size and roles.
+This tool checks a page against the recommendations in Google's Build agent-friendly websites article, plus the signals from Lighthouse's agentic browsing audit — the accessibility tree, layout stability, llms.txt, and WebMCP.
+The same things that help screen readers also help AI agents understand and use your site: semantic HTML, linked labels, real interactive elements with the right size and roles, and a layout that doesn't shift under them.

 Two ways to run it: